-Estimates are currently available for the following years: 2009, 2010, 2011, 2012, and 2013.
+Tables are currently available for the following years: 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, and 2019.
 A list of the spreadsheets in each year's Excel file follows, with a general description of their contents and specific notes where needed.

 - 1. Income Categories.
 The range of incomes that correspond to each decile and percentile group, and the percentile of the highest income in each group are reported. - 2.
 Summary.
-Shows basic data on the number of filers and taxpayers, their incomes, and their New York City PIT liability.

-- Note: Taxpayers are defined as those filers whose city PIT liability, after all credits are taken, is greater than \$0. - 3.
+Shows basic data on the number of filers and taxpayers, their incomes, and their New York City PIT liability - Note: Taxpayers are defined as those filers whose city PIT liability, after all credits are taken, is greater than \$0. - 3.
 Filing Status.
 Reports on the number of returns in each filing status-single, married filing jointly, married filing as single, head of household (single parents), and widowed.
 To preserve anonymity, the very small numbers of widowed tax filers in high-income groups have been consolidated in the 96th to 99th percentile group and the \$200,000-\$350,000 nominal income group. - Note: Due to rounding, total number of filers might differ from sum of statuses. - 4.
 Demographics.
 Shows the number of adults and children represented by each return. - Note: The number of exemptions taken on each return was used as a proxy for the number of children of that filer. - 5.
 Incomes.
 Total AGI and its major components are reported. - 6.
 Taxable Income.
 AGI, exemptions, total deductions, and taxable income are reported, along with detail on standard and itemized deductions. - 7.
 Itemized Deductions.
-Provides more information on selected itemized deductions, including the amount of itemized deductions lost due to limits on deductions taken by high-income filers. - Note: Figures for specific itemized deductions do not incorporate effects of high-income limits. - 8.
+Provides more information on selected itemized deductions, including the amount of itemized deductions lost due to limits on deductions taken by high-income filers. - Note: Figures for specific itemized deductions do not incorporate effects of high-income limits. - Note: Deductions for state, local, and foreign income taxes are allowed only against federal tax income tax liability, not New York State or New York City liability. - 8.
 Tax Liability.
 City PIT liability before and after credits is reported, as are average marginal and effective tax rates.
 State PIT liability after credits and average tax rates are also provided. - Notes: The highest tax rate a filer's taxable income is subject to is the marginal tax rate.
 For filers with no taxable income, the marginal tax rate is zero.
-All filers are included in the calculation of average marginal tax rates. - Effective tax rates are defined as tax liability after credits divided by AGI.
+All filers are included in the calculation of average marginal tax rates.
+Effective tax rates are defined as tax liability after credits divided by AGI.
 Excludes filers with either negative AGI or negative tax liability, and these filers were not included in the calculation of average effective tax rates. - 9.
 Tax Credits.
-Reports on various credits taken against city PIT liability, including the Earned Income Tax Credit, the Child and Dependent Care Credit, the Unincorporated Business Tax Credit, the STAR Credit, and the Household Credit.
+Reports on various credits taken against city PIT liability, such as the Earned Income Tax Credit, the Child and Dependent Care Credit, and the Unincorporated Business Tax Credit.